KuotenoAshiato/UDSpotify/README.md

 <a name="foot2">2</a>: Utilizes Windows Media functions.
 Will also work in other players that register those events (f.e.
 Chrome)

 <a name="foot3">3</a>: Utilizes Windows System Control.
 Will take effect on all Windows Applications

+<a name="foot4">4</a>: Utilizes [Spotify API](https://github.com/CloakerSmoker/Spotify.ahk).
+Needs access when starting the script.

+Uses a slightly modified version of the [Spotify.ahk by CloakerSmoker](https://github.com/CloakerSmoker/Spotify.ahk), the [AHKhttp library by zhamlin](https://github.com/zhamlin/AHKhttp), the [AHKsock library by jleb](https://github.com/jleb/AHKsock) and the [Cyrpt library by Deo](https://autohotkey.com/board/topic/67155-ahk-l-crypt-ahk-cryptography-class-encryption-hashing/)